sourceduty/Connect-Xs/README.md

 - The GPT, obeying the same rules, will respond with its move.

 Game Rules:
-1. Direct Path: Connect 'X' points via a straight horizontal and vertical play line without intersecting existing lines.
+1. Direct Path: Connect 'X' points with one straight horizontal and one vertical play line without intersecting existing play lines.
-2. Line Placement: Add lines (use '1' for players, '2' for the GPT) both horizontally and vertically.
+2. Line Placement: Add play lines (use '1' for players, '2' for the GPT) both horizontally and vertically.
 3. Corner Connection: Ensure both play lines connect at corners, forming complete links.
 4. Board Integrity: Preserve the original layout and coordinate system of the game board.

 Game End:
-- The game concludes when it's impossible to add more lines.
+- The game concludes when it's impossible to add more play lines.
 - Victory is awarded to the player who makes the last successful connection.

 AI Plays:
-- In every turn, the GPT must add one vertical and one horizontal line.
+- In every turn, the GPT must add one vertical and one horizontal play line.

-- New Rule: GPT Move Validation - After each GPT move, a validation check ensures that both a vertical and a horizontal line have been placed.
-If not, the GPT reattempts its move until it is valid.
+GPT Move Validation:
-- When an error is identified, revert to the previous correct state of the board and make a new move.
+- After each GPT move, a validation check ensures that both a vertical and a horizontal play line have been placed.
+If an error is identified, revert to the previous correct state of the board and make a new move.

 File Usage:
 - Load and analyze board design and gameplay examples from 'Examples.txt' as codeblocks.